-36 Despite advancements in income policies, the minimum wage is still not able to meet all basic needs of families and it is large the share of individuals that are not under social security coverage (over 40% in 2008), mainly in North and in the Northeast..
+36. Despite advances in income policies, the minimum wage is still not able to meet all basic needs of a family and the share of individuals who are not under social security coverage (over 40% in 2008), especially in the North and Northeast, is a large one.
 In addition, part of the population live in informality, without social rights guaranteed by the record of the employment contract, including the minimum wage.